 If you are seeking counseling services in the Tri-Cities area of Tennessee please call 423-302-0338

-Do you want to learn a little about me?
-I think my Preface from the book “The Pacification of Humanity: Exposing the Ideological Contagions” sums things up pretty well.
-(I would add that I am a Maslovian Psychotherapist which means I have spent a lifetime studying human motivation.)
+I think my Preface from the book “The Pacification of Humanity: Exposing the Ideological Contagions” sums things up pretty well but before that you should know that I am a Maslovian Psychotherapist and I have spent a lifetime studying human motivation and behavior.
+I am intrigued by how humans act and interact but totally fascinated by why we do the things we do.

 (From the book)